ahanba/hiatus/README.markdown

 ###About config.yaml###

      required:
-       bilingual: Folder path to the bilingual files to check (subfolder included)
+       bilingual: Folder path of the target bilingual files (including subfolders)
-       output: Folder path of the output report generated
+       output: Folder path of the output report
        report: Format of the output report (Currently, only xls)
        source: Source Language
        target: Target Language
-       glossary:   Folder path to the Glossary files (subfolder included)
+       glossary:   Folder path of the Glossary files (including subfolders)
-       monolingual: Folder path to the Moolingual files (subfolder included)
+       monolingual: Folder path of the Monolingual files (including subfolders)

     check:　Choose true or false for each check.
        glossary: true